notqmail/notqmail/THOUGHTS.md

-Sun's error and build a wall between root and all other users: if all system files are owned by root, and if there are no security holes other than NFS, someone who breaks in via NFS won't be able to wipe out the operating system---he'll merely be able to wipe out all user files.
+Sun's error and build a wall between root and all other users: if all system files are owned by root, and if there are no security holes other than NFS, someone who breaks in via NFS won't be able to wipe out the operating system -- he'll merely be able to wipe out all user files.
 This clueless policy means that, for example, all the qmail users have to be replaced by root.
 See what I mean by ``enemy''? ...
 Basic NFS comments:
 Aside from the cryptographic problem of having hosts communicate